xiaorongw/gis-project/README.md

 ## Project Objective
 Through this project we aim to:
-1. Utilise open source data to build a proof-of-concept web-based geospatial application that is dynamic and reactive to user inputs.
+1. Utilise open source data to build a proof-of-concept web-based geospatial application that is dynamic and reactive to user inputs
-2. Identify how well HDB flats in different areas enable healthy child development, based on built environment factors.
+2. Identify how well HDB flats in different areas enable healthy child development, based on built environment factors
-3. Enable more evidence-based policy decisions through a better understanding of the current spatial situation.
+3. Enable more evidence-based policy decisions through a better understanding of the current spatial situation

 ## Methodology
-The project will take the following steps in its development:
+The project took the following steps in its development:
 + Identification of key domains for child development (physical health and well-being, social competence, emotional maturity) and their corresponding built environment factors, based on existing research
 + Data collection from various governmental data and open data
 + Data cleaning and wrangling